hack3r3d/onehitter/README.md

 6. If valid, great
 7. If not, access denied

 This isn't secure because it relies on email.
-Anyone with access to the email address, included admins, can view the one-time password and login with it.
-Email isn't very secure, while most email communications these days are encrypted, you can't count on that.
+Anyone with access to the email address, including admins, can view the one-time password and login with it.
+Email isn't secure, while most email communications these days are encrypted, you can't count on it.

 So don't use this for any application that's doing anything with critical user data.